 Having a wild animal run in front of your vehicle is a terrifying experience.
 Drivers must decide whether to swerve or hit the animal.
 In most situations, the driver should not swerve.
 Reduce your speed and apply firm pressure to the brakes.
 If you swerve, you might hit another vehicle.
 If your car has electronic stability control, the feature can work with your anti-lock brake system.
 According to one study, this feature reduces the risk of rollover by 80 percent.
 Avoid driving in wooded areas at dusk and dawn.
 Scan both sides of the highway for potential wildlife.
 Drive slow when you are approaching wildlife crossing signs.
 Use your high beams to see both sides of the highway.

 If you are involved in a car accident, do not move the injured animal.
 Contact the police and a Missoula personal injury attorney.
 A Montana car accident attorney can speak with your insurance company.
-Bulman Law Associates can handle the tedious legal tasks.
+Bulman, Jones & Cook can handle the tedious legal tasks.